GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 - Are there [unsolved issues][Unsolved issues page]?
 Look around: there might be some you can solve or help closing;
-- have you thought of a feature which would improve this project but don't know how (or don't have time) to code it?
+- Have you thought of a feature which would improve this project but don't know how (or don't have time) to code it?
 You can create an issue with a feature request detailing what you thought and your proposal will be evaluated by the developers;
-- are you a developer yourself?
+- Are you a developer yourself?
 You can fork the project and then create a Pull Request with your edited code.
 Just make sure you follow the [coding guidelines][Coding guidelines];
-- do you speak a language other than English?
+- Do you speak a language other than English?
 You can [contribute][Contribute with translation] by submitting a new translation in the form of a Pull Request or by creating an issue if you don't know how to create Pull Requests;
-- if you wish to contribute by way of Pull Requests and have never used git before (or never used it as part of a typical Github workflow) the [git mini-tutorial][Git mini tutorial] might help you.
+- If you wish to contribute by way of Pull Requests and have never used git before (or never used it as part of a typical Github workflow) the [git mini-tutorial][Git mini tutorial] might help you.